projectcontour/gimbal/docs/discovery-naming-conventions.md

    thus each component is allocated a maximum of 31 characters (one of the 63 is used for the separator).

-2. Take the SHA256 hash of the _Discovered Name_ before shortening, and take the first 6 characters of the resulting hash.
-This is called the _short hash_.

-3. Starting at the last _Discovered Name Component_, check whether it is longer than the allocated number of characters.
-If it is, truncate the excess characters of the _Component_ and append `${short-hash}`.
+2. Starting at the last _Discovered Name Component_, check whether it is longer than the allocated number of characters.
+If it is, take the SHA256 hash of the _Component_.
+Truncate the excess characters of the _Component_, and replace with the first 6 characters of the hash.

-4. If the resulting _Discovered Name_ is still longer than 63 characters, move
+3. If the resulting _Discovered Name_ is still longer than 63 characters, move
-   onto the next _Component_ and shorten using the _short hash_.
+   onto the next _Component_ and shorten using the approach described above.

-5. The shortening process produces the final _Discovered Name_.
+4. The shortening process produces the final _Discovered Name_.

 #### Example